BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/NGPhy_tree/README.md

+NGPhy Tree Overview:

+- These trees were created in NGPhylogeny.

-These trees NGPhylogeny and figtree, they show the 50 taxa.
-SM.svg, shows the tree as it is "suppose to be".
-Figtree was helpful in creating the newick tree.
-When comparing these trees with the contree and treefile, they are almost identical.
+- SM.svg, shows the tree as it is "supposed to be".
+This is not rooted and without posterior values.

+- SM_PhyML_Newick... was also created in NGPhylogeny, not rooted and without posterior values.